Aliases for METAP2 Gene

 GeneCards Summary for METAP2 Gene

 METAP2 (Methionyl Aminopeptidase 2) is a Protein Coding gene.
-Diseases associated with METAP2 include pilocytic astrocytoma.
+Diseases associated with METAP2 include microsporidiosis and pilocytic astrocytoma.
 Among its related pathways are Signaling by GPCR and Metabolism of fat-soluble vitamins.
 GO annotations related to this gene include poly(A) RNA binding and aminopeptidase activity.
 An important paralog of this gene is ENSG00000257411.

 UniProtKB/Swiss-Prot for METAP2 Gene